ysono/CarND-Path-Planning-Project/README.md

 #### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
 (No Noise)

-["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.
+["sensor_fusion"] A 2d vector of other cars':

+- unique ID
+- x position in map coordinates
+- y position in map coordinates
+- x velocity in m/s
+- y velocity in m/s
+- s position in frenet coordinates
+- d position in frenet coordinates.

 ## Details